Laptop Not Turning On? Simple Fixes That Actually Work

 BIOS Corruption:

-If your BIOS got corrupted (rare but possible), your laptop will act completely dead.
-You might need to reset the CMOS battery a small silver battery on the motherboard.
-Remove it for 5 minutes, then put it back.
+In case this BIOS gets corrupted (which is rare but possible), your laptop will seem dead.
+You may need to reset the CMOS battery, which is a disk-shaped silver battery on your motherboard.
+Remove it for five minutes and then reapply.

 When Your Laptop Actually Needs Repair